 Schlage locks must be added as “secure join” devices.
 If you accidentally added it as a regular node, see step 5 to remove it.

-Click Configuration > Integrations > Z-Wave > Configure.
+Click Configuration > Integrations > Z-Wave (or JWave JS) > Configure.
 Then click Add Node Secure.
 After a few moments, you’ll see a new Schlage lock node show up.

 Optional Step 5: Remove Regular Schlage node